archisgore/prestruct/README.md

 * It is not detached from actuation.
 It does not create a cloud-formation or Kubernetes YAML that is not it's concern after generation.
-* Is Declaractive, but not Static.
+* Is Declarative, but not Static.
 You Declare what you Want:
     "A Secure WebService" and get what you want: "A Secure WebService".
     * Nobody really wants 50 containers, 30 of them
     with side-cars, 20 load-balancers, 3 certs, 5 DNS configs for Let's